 Additional information: metadata

-The entry for each metric type might include additional information, called metadata, about the metric.
-The metadata shown with entries in the table includes the following:
+The description for each metric type might include additional information, called metadata, about the metric.
+The metadata included in the description includes the following:

 Sample Period: For metrics that are written periodically, this is the time interval between consecutive data points, excluding data loss due to errors.
 The period, if available, appears at the end of the description text in a sentence of the form “Sampled every x seconds.”